|The Shops and Establishments Puja

 is no restrictions to fire-works being fired

-People in India buy fire-works such
+People in India buy fire-works such as

-as crackers, sprinklers, flower pots,
+crackers, sprinklers, flower pots, rockets

-front-yards.
-Children and adults alike
+Children and adults alike enjoy the

-money is spent on fire-works.
+spent on fire-works.

 There is a tradition in relation to